Organizing Complex Information

 - How was the software development kit for developers performing?

-One of the goals in designing new collateral was to improve communications with future customers.
-This would be important for upcoming tradeshows within the Microsoft mobile community and the RIM BlackBerry ecosystem.
+One of the goals in designing new collateral was to improve communications internally and with future customers and channel partners.
+This would be important for upcoming tradeshows within the Microsoft mobile community and the RIM BlackBerry ecosystem as well as other developing mobile ecosystems.

 We embarked on a fact-finding mission.
 One source of learning was a loyalty campaign where we reached out to customers to ask many questions.
 See What’s Your Story.
 Other sources of information included call center reports, technical requests made to the applications engineer, and interviews with channel managers and resellers.
 Independent Software Vendors and Resellers who offered integration services were especially helpful to inform the product roadmap.

 From this information, a connectivity diagram was beginning to take shape.
-Having a visual communication tool helped us to have better conversations with various stakeholders.
+Creating a visual communication tool helped us to have better conversations with various stakeholders.
 The final version is what appears on the inside middle panel of the tri-fold six-panel brochure.
-This Flic Platform Diagram became a key communication point when speaking with customers, developers, resellers, and integrations partners.
-It was also helpful in getting engineering, sales, marketing, and services to use a common language when describing “software.”